abinit/abipy/docs/scripts_howto.rst

 .. important::

-    The scripts employ the file extension to detect the file type so don't change it.
+    The AbiPy scripts detect the file type by looking at the file extension to so don't change it.

-    Remember that it is possible to get the documentation of the script by just adding ``--help`` after the scripts name.
+    Also, remember that it is possible to get the documentation by just adding ``--help`` after the scripts name.

     For example::